mattbrictson/capistrano-mb/README.md

 2. Install your public SSH key for the root user.
 3. SSH into that VPS as root and run `aptitude update && aptitude safe-upgrade` to ensure your server has the latest packages.
-4. Repeat steps 1 and 2 for all the servers in your cluster, if you are using a multi-server setup (e.g. separate web, app, and database servers).
+4. Repeat steps 1-3 for all the servers in your cluster, if you are using a multi-server setup (e.g. separate web, app, and database servers).
 5. Let capistrano-fiftyfive take it from here:

-        cap provision
+        cap staging provision
-        cap deploy
+        cap staging deploy

 ### Running individual tasks

-For a full description of the recipes you've installed, run:
+For a full description of all available tasks, run:

     cap -T